Federal Council for the Advancement of Aborigines and Torres Strait Islanders: 1967 Referendum

 In 1962, a national campaign was launched, following a petition raised to a national level based on work done by the Council for Aboriginal Rights (CAR) in Melbourne, in order to push for a more active involvement in Aboriginal affairs at a Commonwealth level.
 By the end of the year, the petition had over 100,000 signatures, and after continuous lobbying, members of the council were able to meet with Prime Minister Robert Menzies in 1965.
+This meeting was considered to have been crucial in the change in government attitude.

+Winnie Branson, along with Faith Bandler, Douglas Nicholls, and Burnum Burnum, met with Prime Minister Harold Holt and MPs Gordon Bryant and William Wentworth in Canberra prior to the 1967 referendum.

-This meeting was considered to have been crucial in the change in government attitude, which led to the hugely successful 1967 Referendum, giving the Australian Parliament the power to legislate for Aboriginal peoples.
+The hugely successful 1967 Referendum gave the Australian Parliament the power to legislate for Aboriginal peoples.

 Aboriginal membership debate (1967–1970)

 The 1967 Referendum was seen as a major success for Aboriginal rights; however it signalled an end of unity in the FCAATSI.
 Allegations were made that the organisation was not representative of Indigenous peoples, as the Executive Council had a white majority.
 This eventually led to the resignation of the General Secretary, Stan Davey, as well as two other high-ranking Aboriginal executives, Oodgeroo Noonuccal and Charles Perkins.
 Faith Bandler took over as acting General Secretary, moving the headquarters to Sydney in the process.

 Discontent with the lack of involvement of Indigenous members in the leadership of the organisation was accompanied with questioning of the focus on a common struggle between different races.
 The emerging alternative opinion was that the time had come for Indigenous peoples to take full control of lobbying efforts and base their agenda solely on Indigenous matters.
 The "Report on Aboriginal and European Leadership in FCAATSI", written by Barrie Pittock and published in the council's Annual Report of 1968, expresses this desire for more Indigenous leadership, and echoes discontent that this has not been sufficiently met:

 [T]here is a basic need to have Aborigines as spokesmen for their own people; and I believe that while this organization, and this Executive, have sought to encourage Aboriginal leadership, we have not done it.